wcyb/MAX7219_LED_Display_Driver/README.md

 Important things:
 * You should not display 3 or less digits, due to excessive power dissipation in this case.
 If you need to do this, then change Rset resistor on module to lower current for all segments.
+* You can add pull-down resistors if needed.

 ### Only for non-commercial use.